RZadmin1/Unreal-Engine-5/README.md

 To use this asset, simply drag and drop the "ObjectAligned_MM" Folder directly into the "Content" folder of your project.
 Try to avoid changing the file structure within the folder.

+SUMMARY:
   This folder contains a Master Material which performs Tri-Planar mapping which is anchored to the object's coordinates and orientation rather than world coordinates.
   This means the texture mapping will stick to the object rather than slide around as it would with traditional tri-planar mapping.
     - It is similar to Blender's "Object Mapping" method with the object coordinates plugged into a Box-projected texture.
+  This material supports Albedo/Color, Metallic, Specular, Roughness, Normal, and Emission textures.

 There are also useful material functions provided in the "MaterialFunctions" folder which are used in the Master Material and within each other.
   - MF_3DMappedTexture: Takes 3D coordinates, a Texture Object, Location Offset, and Rotation Offset to box-project a 2D Texture onto the 3D coordinates.